ssilverm/mfo-static-website/pages/exhibit-at-maker-faire-orlando.md

 {%endcomment%}

-Our application deadline has passed, and we've begun our approval and space planning process. **You are welcome to continue to submit applications and they will be reviewed as we have space available.** Interior space will be most limited, indicating flexibility on location (indoor / outdoor) will increase your odds of being accepted.
+Our application deadline has passed. **You are welcome to continue to submit applications and they will be added to our waitlist in the event we have exhibit cancellations.** Interior space will be most limited, indicating flexibility on location (indoor / outdoor) will increase your odds of being accepted.

 &nbsp;